 Internal disciplinary proceedings for cases of harassment and discrimination are fair and impartial, include timely notice of meetings and timely and equal access to information and evidence that will be used, and are conducted by unbiased decision makers who have no conflict of interest.
-The proceedings are completed within a reasonably prompt, designated time frame.
-Further information regarding internal disciplinary proceedings for students can be found in the Student Code of Conduct.
-Further information regarding internal disciplinary proceedings for employees can be found in the Employee Handbook and/or in any applicable collective bargaining agreement with Sage.
+The proceedings are completed within a reasonably prompt, designated timeframe.